Gonna Fly Now

 “I—CAN’T. Just get over here fast, ‘kay?”

 Catch a ride to Pottage Road with Aunt Polly.
-Only seven blocks, but it was already 80 degrees (in the middle of April!) and your feet still hurt from that mile-and-a-quarter walk to Burrow Lane last June.
+Only eight blocks, but it was already 80 degrees (in the middle of April!) and your feet still hurt from that mile-and-a-quarter walk to Burrow Lane last June.
 Vicki must have soles of steel—she’d even wanted to walk from school to Whierry Way the other day, as if bus fare wasn’t only 35¢.

 “Tell Robin hi!” said Aunt Polly in the Villa driveway.